pablitxn/spreadsheet-cli/README.md

 # SpreadsheetCLI

-A powerful command-line interface tool for querying Excel spreadsheets using natural language powered by OpenAI's `o4-mini` and Semantic Kernel.
+A powerful command-line interface tool for querying Excel spreadsheets using natural language powered by OpenAI's GPT-4 and Semantic Kernel.
+Features an intuitive CLI with multiple commands for interactive queries, batch processing, and ground truth validation.

 ## Prerequisites